jwellik/vdapseisutils/README.md

 VDAPSEISUTILS is a set of (mostly) Python code that provides easy methods for common tasks in operational volcano seismology.

 At the moment, covered tasks include:
+- Plot a basic map and cross section of earthquakes around a volcano.
 - importing/exporting non-standard Catalog & Inventory formats (primarily for Swarm, Earthworm, and NonLinLoc)

 Pending tasks: